pvraab/bamazon-cli/README.md

   - npm install - to install all of the Node.js required packages as described in package.json
   - node bamazonCustomer.js - this will run the Customer app
   - node bamazonManager.js - this will run the Manger app
-  - node bamazonSupervisor.js - this will run the Manger app
+  - node bamazonSupervisor.js - this will run the Supervisor app

 ### Challenges